-Scoping Forums do not themselves have any powers to initiate projects or pass resolutions affecting technology; banking; buy-side; insurance and pensions; Brexit, sovereign debt; securities markets; virtual currencies; and environmental, social and governance issues.
+Scoping Forums do not themselves have any powers to initiate projects or pass resolutions affecting environmental, social and governance issues; finance and technology; infrastructure; insurance and pensions; securities markets; and sovereign debt, together with a Quarterly Discussion Forum which is a transatlantic collaboration between the FMLC and its U.S. sister organisation.